UCSBarchlab/pyrtlnet/docs/index.rst

 .. _README.md: https://github.com/UCSBarchlab/pyrtlnet/blob/main/README.md

-This reference documentation is split into five sections:
+This reference documentation is split into six sections:

 * :ref:`training`, which covers the `TensorFlow`_ training functions.
 * :ref:`litert_inference`, which uses the reference `LiteRT`_